-The titles have been backed with spends of £15m, £2m and £10m respectively over the past year, according to Nielsen Media Research.
+The titles have been backed with spends of £15 million, £2 million and £10 million respectively over the past year, according to Nielsen Media Research.

-The latest Audit Bureau of Circulations figures showed Pick Me Up lost 11.7% of its sales, with a circulation of 445,098 even though it was heavily promoted last year.
+The latest Audit Bureau of Circulations figures showed Pick Me Up lost 11.7 per cent of its sales, with a circulation of 445,098 even though it was heavily promoted last year.

 In the celebrity sector, Now dropped from its market-leading position to fourth place in a year after losing many of its readers to Emap's Closer.
 To compensate for this loss, IPC launched a spin-off called Reality TV Now.

-In May, Woman was given a £3.2m facelift, including the addition of more real-life stories and celebrity coverage, as it attempted to compete with rivals.
+In May, Woman was given a £3.2 million facelift, including the addition of more real-life stories and celebrity coverage, as it attempted to compete with rivals.
 The title posted a period-on-period decline of 8.6 per cent to 417, 362.

-The £50m account represents a significant slice of VCCP's total billings.
+The £50 million account represents a significant slice of VCCP's total billings.
 It was unclear as Campaign went to press if VCCP would repitch.